rsyncOSX/RsyncOSX_archived/README.md

 ### Rsync

-The default version of `rsync` in macOS is quite old (version 2.6.9, protocol version 29).
-This version was [released](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) nov 2006.
-The latest release of rsync is version 3.1.2 protocol 31, [released](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) 21 Dec 2015.
-There are at least two solutions to install the latest version of rsync for use in RsyncOSX:
+The default version of `rsync` in macOS is old (version 2.6.9, protocol version 29).
+Version [2.6.9](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) was released in nov 2006.
+The current release of rsync is version [3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) protocol 31, released 21 Dec 2015.
+There are at least two options to get and install the current version of rsync for use in RsyncOSX:

-- install Xcode and download the [source](https://rsync.samba.org/) from rsync.samba.org
+- install Xcode and download the rsync [source](https://rsync.samba.org/) from rsync.samba.org
 	- untar the source archive and use `make` to compile and install, rsync compiles without any issues on macOS
 - install [homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_management_software)) and then install rsync as part of homebrew

-In RsyncOSX select [Configuration](https://github.com/rsyncOSX/Documentation/blob/master/docs/UserConfiguration.md) and set path for optional version of rysnc.
+In RsyncOSX select [RsyncOSX configuration](https://github.com/rsyncOSX/Documentation/blob/master/docs/UserConfiguration.md) and set path for optional version of rsync.

 ### Compile